GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/README.md

 Create a new *Spanner Enterprise edition* instance called `onlineboutique` with *100 Processing Units* in the same region as the MySQL instance.
 Then create a new Spanner database with the name `ecom` in the new instance.
 Once the Spanner database is created, migrate the `ecom` *schema and data* from the MySQL instance to the new Spanner database using the Spanner Migration Tool.
 Make sure to choose *POC Migration* as the migration type.

+> **Note**
+> Once the migration starts, it will take roughly 15 minutes to complete.
+While the migration is running, you can already start looking into the next challenge, but you'll need the migration to be completed in order to complete the next challenge.

 ### Success Criteria

 - There is a new Cloud Spanner instance, `onlineboutique` with *100 PU* and a new database, `ecom`.